PennyLaneAI/pennylane/doc/code/qml_pauli.rst

 >>> pw1 * pw2
 (Z(0), 1j)
->>> pw1.to_mat(wire_order=[0,1])
+>>> pw1.to_mat(wire_order=[0, 1])
 array([[ 0,  0,  1,  0],
        [ 0,  0,  0, -1],
        [ 1,  0,  0,  0],
        [ 0, -1,  0,  0]])

-The `PauliSentence` class represents linear combinations of Pauli words.
+The :class:`~pennylane.pauli.PauliSentence` class represents linear combinations of Pauli words.
 Using a similar dictionary based approach we can efficiently add, multiply and extract the matrix of operators in this representation.

 >>> ps1 = qml.pauli.PauliSentence({pw1: 1.2, pw2: 0.5j})
 >>> ps2 = qml.pauli.PauliSentence({pw1: -1.2})